Employer responsibilities in a digital world

 The increase in workloads, a culture of long working hours, and periods of job insecurity, have also lead to a culture of presenteeism: 89% of respondents to the CIPD survey reported observing presenteeism.
 This culture can result in mental ill health and increased stress for employees, which can lead to long-term sickness.

 In the UK, employers have a legal duty to protect employees from stress at work by doing, and acting on, a risk assessment (Health and Safety Executive).
 Stress is defined as ‘the adverse reaction people have to excessive pressure or other types of demand placed on them’ (HSE).
 An employee may feel stressed when they can’t cope with the demands made by their employers.
-The HSE identify a number of areas that can effect stress levels, including:
+The HSE identify a number of areas that can affect stress levels, including:

 There can be stigma associated with workplace stress and mental health issues, making it difficult for employees to talk about issues and report problems.
 The Stevenson / Farmer review of mental health and employers, commissioned by the UK Prime Minister in January 2017, stated we should take the position that: